xixiaofinland/rust_beyond/src/intro.md

 ## How to read

-I've organized related concpets together, but I'm not your dad - feel free to jump around and focus on whatever interests you most.
+I've organized related concpets together, but it shouldn't puzzle you much if you jump around and focus on whatever interests you most.

 I love reading with a dark color theme.
 You can change themes by clicking the paint brush icon (<i class="fa fa-paint-brush"></i>) in the top-left menu bar.